History of Kist Soda

 The 1950s was a decade of innovation and experimentation for the Kist Beverage Company.

-Riding high on the success of their flagship orange soda, Kist turned their sights towards developing new flavor varieties to appeal to the postwar consumer.
+Riding high on the success of Sun Crest, Kist turned their sights towards developing new flavors.

 When Kist’s new green grape soda first hit shelves in the early 1950s, it caused quite a stir.

-At the time, most grape sodas were formulated with dark purple dyes derived from blackcurrant or elderberry extract.
+At the time, most grape sodas were formulated with blackcurrant or elderberry extract.

-Kist's version had an almost unnaturally vibrant fluorescent green color unlike anything the public had seen before.
+Kist’s version had an unnaturally vibrant fluorescent green color, unlike anything the public had seen before.

-Rumors swirled that Kist's mysterious green tint came from radioactive materials or dangerous chemicals.
+Rumors swirled that Kist’s green tint came from radioactive materials.

-In an era when nuclear science and fallout anxiety gripped the public psyche, Kist's eerie soda was suspected of being an atomic experiment gone wrong.
+Kist’s grape soda was suspected of being an atomic experiment gone wrong.

-News articles and gossip columns speculated on the ominous origins of the unnatural hue.
+News articles and gossip columns speculated on the origins of the unnatural hue.

-Of course, the true source was much more benign.
+Of course, the true story was much more straightforward.

-Kids would dare each other to drink the "radioactive pop" as a show of bravado.
+Kids would dare each other to drink the “radioactive pop” to show they were brave.

-While initially shocking, Kist's unusual green grape soda became a hit with thrill-seeking youth.
+While shocking at first, Kist’s unusual green grape soda became a hit with the youth.

-It was banned in some schools due to the alarming rumors.
+However, it was banned in some schools due to the rumors.

 CAN DESIGN DISASTER